ZsTiziano/godot-converter/README.md

 The resulting library will be created in `godot-cpp/bin/`, take note of its name as it'll differ depending on the target platform.

-and in your project main folder:
+and in the project main folder:

 ```bash
 scons platform=<your platform>